Back to People

 Elected to the American Philosophical Society

-Morita was elected to the American Philosophical Society, recognizing his contributions to industry and international business.
+Elected as a member of the American Philosophical Society, recognizing contributions to technology and international business.

 Confidence